 The Campbell Large Collection contains a variety of artifacts, papers, and photographs depicting the life and career of award-winning weaver Rosa Green Campbell.

-Rosa Green Campbell was born in Sevier County on February 1, 1907 to Milas L. Greene (1867-1944) and Nancy H. Smelcer (1878-1929).
+Rosa Green Campbell was born in Sevier County on February 1, 1907 to Milas L. Green (1867-1944) and Nancy H. Smelcer (1878-1929).
 She was the seventh of fourteen children born to the couple.
 Her youngest sibling was only 5 years old when their mother died.
 By that time, Rosa was likely already married to John Walter Campbell (1902-1983), as her first child Roy McKinley Campbell (1930-2014) would be born within the year.
+She passed away on November 13, 2008 at the age of 101; she is buried in the Breeden-Rolen Cemetery in Sevier County.

 Rosa was noted for her skill in weaving, a talent inherited by her son Roy, who carried on the legacy of weaving for many years until his own death.
 Rosa was a member of the Southern Highland Craftsman’s Guild.
 She had shops in Sevier County and Miami Springs, Florida, and won many awards and ribbons during her career.